MathIsFun0/Cryptid/README.md

 Cryptid currently adds:
 - 16 new stakes
-- 19 new decks
+- 22 new decks
-- 15 new jokers
+- 18 new jokers
-- 1 new spectral
+- 2 new spectrals